VirgilSecurity/demo-twilio-backend-nodejs/ip-messaging/ios/README.md

 ///...
 ```

-In case when `ok` is `false` the response should not be touched because it should not be trusted.
+In case when `ok` is `false` the response should not be used because it should not be trusted.

 ## See also